US stocks muted as investors weigh earnings, COVID-19 - WTMJ

 More than 100 companies in the S&P 500 are scheduled to tell investors this week how they fared during the last three months of 2020.
 As a whole, analysts expect S&P 500 companies to say their fourth-quarter profit fell 5% from a year earlier.
 That’s a milder drop than the 9.4% they were forecasting earlier this month, according to FactSet.

-General Electric rose 4.6% after the industrial conglomerate reported a surge in cash flow.
+General Electric climbed 4.9% after the industrial conglomerate reported a surge in cash flow.
 GE is attempting a turnaround after shedding unprofitable divisions and focusing more on big industrial products like jet engines and power equipment.
 Typically, when a company is in turnaround, investors care more about cash flow than quarterly profits because it shows the company is able to pay down debts.

+Johnson & Johnson rose 2.5% after the company reported fourth-quarter results that cruised past Wall Street’s expectations.
+A big jump in prescription drug sales boosted the company’s revenue, but profits dove 57% due to higher research spending and one-time charges totaling $2.4 billion.
+The company also said it expects to share results from the late-stage study of its experimental COVID-19 vaccine, which requires only one dose, by early next week.

 Vaccine maker Moderna said Monday that it will study whether a booster shot would be needed to protect against variants of the coronavirus, “out of an abundance of caution.”